 I am a member of the Research Council for the project 'Meetings Make History: Hunters’ Rock Art and Lands of Identity in Mesolithic northern Europe' (Oslo University, Principal Investigator Dr Ingrid Fuglestvedt), and a member of the Specialist Group reviewing and updating English Heritage's North East Regional Research Framework for archaeology.

-I am the co-ordinator of the Bodies and Identities Research Strand in the School of Historical Studies.
+I was the co-ordinator of the Bodies and Identities Research Strand in the School of Historical Studies, 2009-13.

 I collaborated with Dr Vicki Cummings (UCLan) in excavating two Bargrennan chambered cairns in Dumfries and Galloway.
-Our interim reports are posted on-line through the Archaeology Data Service, and the final report has now been published as a British Archaeological Report.
+Our interim reports are posted on-line through the Archaeology Data Service, and the final report was published as a British Archaeological Report in 2007.

 I currently supervise the following PhD students: